quixio/quix-cli/docs/cli-quickstart.md

 # Quix CLI Quickstart

 In this guide you will use the Quix CLI to **create a simple streaming pipeline**, and test it locally by running it in Docker.
+The pipeline generates telemetry data from a car and processes it to **send an event** whenever the driver applies a **hard brake**.

 You will learn how to: